Uniontown homicide victim identified, person of interest released pending investigation

 Uniontown City Police identified her as Briawna Long of Uniontown.
 A person of interest was taken into custody, but released pending further investigation into forensic and electronic evidence, which will determine whether charges will be filed in the case.

-The shooting and preceeding fight was caught on surveillance footage, and witnesses have cooperated with police, said Uniotown City Police Lt.
+The shooting and preceeding fight was caught on surveillance footage, and witnesses have cooperated with police, said Uniontown City Police Lt.
 Tom Kolencik.

 “Everyone has been cooperative and helping us out,” he said.
 “It’s helping us determine where this is going to go.”